aaronbloomfield/ccc/hws/gradebook/index.md

 There are *three* forms of submission for this assignment; you must do all three.

 Submission 1: You should submit your `CourseGradebook.sol` file, and ONLY that file, to Gradescope.
 All your code should be in that file, and you should specifically import the `Gradebook` interface.
 That interface file will be placed in the same directory on Gradescope when you submit.  **NOTE:** Gradescope cannot test this assignment, as it does not have access to the private blockchain.
 So it can only check that the right file was submitted and that it compiles.
+Thus, you should ignore any score that Gradescope presents, as it is not running any actual tests other than compilation.

 Submission 2:  You must deploy your smart contract to our private Ethereum blockchain -- this was probably done above.
-It's fine if you deploy it a few times to test it.
-But the final deployment should not have any data other than the call to `designateTA()`.
+It's fine if you deploy it a few times because you were testing it, screwed something up, or whatever.
+But the final deployment should not have any data other than the one call to `designateTA()`.

 Submission 3: You will need to submit your information via a Google form, the link to which is on the Collab landing page.
 You will need to submit the following items: